-- ADJUSTABLE ALUMINUM TRIPOD: Extend the legs to the desired height; secure with the locking levers.
-Adjust the distance between the legs.
-Place the legs far enough apart to provide a solid base of support. - ADJUSTABLE HARDWOOD TRIPOD: Remove the tripod from its carrying case and attach the shelf to each of the three legs with the knobs provided.
+- ADJUSTABLE HARDWOOD TRIPOD: Remove the tripod from its carrying case and attach the shelf to each of the three legs with the knobs provided.
 Adjust legs to the desired height and spread.
 Lock in position with the hand knobs. - PORTABLE PIER: Slide the three legs onto the nubs of the base.
-Place the pedestal tube on the base and attach the tension rods.
+Place the pier post on the base and attach the tension rods.
 The turnbuckles should be drawn tight until the whole assembly is stiff enough to support your weight without movement.